Pitfall!: Release

 Pitfall! was released for the Atari 2600 in September 1982.
 The game was later released for the Intellivision in November 1982.
 To promote the game, Activision held a promotion between November 15 and December 13, 1982, in various markets across the United States for a chance to win $5,000 in gold.
 A TV commercial for Pitfall! featured actor Jack Black in his first acting role, at age 13.
 In January 1984, it was announced that Pitfall! would be released along with other Activision games such as River Raid, Megamania, and Beamrider for the Atari 5200, ColecoVision, Commodore 64, and MSX.
 Pitfall! was subsequently released for the ColecoVision in February, the Atari 8-bit computers and Atari 5200 in March, and the Commodore 64 in June.
 It was released in Japan for the MSX in September 1984.

 Pitfall! was included in various video games collections, including Activision Classics (1998) for the PlayStation, Activision Anthology (2002) for PlayStation 2, and Activision Hits Remixed in 2006 for the PlayStation Portable.
 The game was also a secret extra in Activision-published titles like Pitfall: The Mayan Adventure (1994), Call of Duty: Infinite Warfare (2016), and Call of Duty: Black Ops Cold War (2020).
+Atari teased a large announcement on August 20, 2026 which ultimately turned into a re-release of several Activision games for the Atari 2600.
+This included Pitfall! set for a November 2026 release.